 Outside of work, I usher my kids around town and to soccer, basketball, swimming lessons, and gymnastics classes.

-So after restructuring and collecting on “bad loans” for years, I transitioned to commercial lending, which now comprises about 90% of my practice.
-Now, when I drive around the city, I can point to new buildings and developments and say, “Look at what we were able to turn that into.”
+So after restructuring and collecting on “bad loans” for years, I transitioned to commercial lending, which now comprises about 90% of my practice, depending on the economy.
+I still enjoy working on bad loans and all their special challenges.
+But now, when I drive around the city, I can also point to new buildings and developments and say, “Look at what we were able to turn that into.”
 I love feeling like I’ve helped build my community.

 I represent lending institutions, including community, regional and national banks, hedge funds, and private equity funds, in structuring, negotiating and documenting a range of financing transactions, including real estate, construction, and general commercial and industrial transactions.
 I also have extensive experience representing financial institutions with debt workouts, debt restructurings, foreclosures, and collections on the “back end” of deals, giving which helps me advise lenders on the “front-end” of deals to ensure they are properly secured and perfected in collateral in the event of a loan default.